Who is entitled to unemployment benefit?

 The earliest you can submit your claim for unemployment benefit is one week before the first day on which you become totally or partially unemployed.

 It is important that you do not submit your application too early, as it may be rejected.
+You should not wait too long, however.
+Read more about this under “When can you start claiming unemployment benefit?”

 How do you claim unemployment benefit?